mdsol/appconnect-android/docs/getting_started.md

 ```

 ### Important Considerations
-- This example assumes the user is associated with a single subject - in reality they may have multiple subjects associated with them.
+- The preceding example assumes the user is associated with a single subject.
+In reality they may have multiple subjects associated with them.
 - The example assumes a best-case scenario where each request is successful.
 A robust application should have adequate error handling throughout the process.
-- In an actual app, all requests should be made asynchronously on a background thread to avoid interfering with the UI.
+- To avoid interfering with the UI, make all requests asynchronously on a background thread.
 - The Java network requests are not synchronous and should be performed in a background thread.